 - Electronic deposit to the Graduate School Ph.D.
-Coordinator - One bound copy to the APC for the Taylor-Hibbard Seminar Room (hard cover binding with the student's name on the side; double-sided pages are ok) - One electronic copy to the Academic Programs Coordinator, if the student wishes to be considered for the departmental or AAEA dissertation award. - Bound copies to the major professor and reading committee, if requested - Copies to other members of the committee as requested by them
+Coordinator - One bound copy to the APC for the Taylor-Hibbard Seminar Room (hard cover binding with the student's name on the side; double-sided pages are ok).
+Local bindery often used is Grim Book Bindery. - One electronic copy to the Academic Programs Coordinator, if the student wishes to be considered for the departmental or AAEA dissertation award. - Bound copies to the major professor and reading committee, if requested - Copies to other members of the committee as requested by them